 Royal Bengal Tiger

 The Royal Bengal Tiger, India’s national animal, is a symbol of strength and agility.
-Famous for their majestic stripes, these apex predators predominantly inhabit the Sundarbans in West Bengal and the Jim Corbett National Park in Uttarakhand.
+Famous for its majestic stripes, these apex predators are found in numerous protected areas across India, including, but not limited to, the Sundarbans (West Bengal), Bandhavgarh, Ranthambore, Kanha, Jim Corbett, and Tadoba national parks.
 Their elusive nature and striking appearance make spotting them an unforgettable experience.

 Indian Elephant

-The Indian Elephant is a symbol of power and majesty in Indian culture.
-Known for their intelligence and memory, these gentle giants are mostly found in the forested regions of Kerala, Karnataka, and Assam.
-The Periyar National Park in Kerala and the Kaziranga National Park in Assam are well-known reserves where tourists can encounter these elephants in their natural habitat.
+The Indian Elephant symbolizes power and majesty in Indian culture.
+Known for their intelligence and memory, these gentle giants are found in forested regions across the Western and Eastern Ghats, Northeast India, and the Himalayan foothills.
+Notable reserves where they can be seen include Nagarhole and Periyar (Kerala), Kaziranga (Assam), and Corbett (Uttarakhand).

 Asiatic Leopard